howerj/lfsr/lfsr.md

 value does not have to be visible to a user of it (such as a delay counter, or a counter for a stack).

+Note that because of the pedigree of this Forth

 # To Do / Notes

-* Jump to zero would indicate a halt, alternatively it might need to contain a `jump-to-1` instruction, which would take care of the self starting problem.
+* Jump to zero could indicate a halt, alternatively it might need to contain a `jump-to-1` instruction, which would take care of the self starting problem.
 * If we have 64 Kibi Words of memory, then instead of a LFSR that can address most of that memory (0xD008) we should use only one that can address the